AuDigitalHealth/ci-fhir-stu3/pages/PrescriptionDispenseLists/_includes/list-pdl-1-issues.md

   </tr>
      <tr>
         <td>inv-dh-lst-09</td>
-        <td>This invariant should be merged into inv-dh-lst-04, so that it becomes the author role shall at least have a reference that conforms to PractitionerRole with Practitioner with Mandatory Identifier or an identifier with at least a system and a value.
+        <td>This invariant should be merged into inv-dh-lst-04, so that it becomes 'The author role shall at least have a reference that conforms to PractitionerRole with Practitioner with Mandatory Identifier or an identifier with at least a system and a value'.
 This issue will be fixed in an R4 variant of this profile.</td>
         <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/73">ci-fhir-stu3/issues/73</a></td>
   </tr>
       <tr>
         <td>inv-dh-lst-10</td>
-        <td>This invariant should be merged into inv-dh-lst-05, so that it becomes the authoring related person shall at least have a reference that conforms to RelatedPerson with Mandatory Identifier or an identifier with at least a system and a value.
+        <td>This invariant should be merged into inv-dh-lst-05, so that it becomes 'The authoring related person shall at least have a reference that conforms to RelatedPerson with Mandatory Identifier or an identifier with at least a system and a value'.
 This issue will be fixed in an R4 variant of this profile.</td>
         <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/73">ci-fhir-stu3/issues/73</a></td>
   </tr>
  </tbody>